NSE Holidays 2025 - List of NSE Trading Holidays in India | Religare Broking

 Muhurat Trading on NSE

 An intriguing aspect of trading on the NSE is the practice of Muhurat Trading.
 This unique tradition, deeply rooted in India's rich cultural heritage, holds a special place in the Indian stock market.
-Conducted on the auspicious occasion of Diwali, Muhurat Trading is viewed as a propitious time to kick-start the New Samvat Year (Hindu Calendar year) which will be held on Friday, 01st November 2025.
+Conducted on the auspicious occasion of Diwali, Muhurat Trading is viewed as a propitious time to kick-start the New Samvat Year (Hindu Calendar year).

 Participation in Muhurat Trading